webis-de/ecir21-an-empirical-comparison-of-web-page-segmentation-algorithms/README.md

 ### VIPS
 We use a TypeScript port of Tomáš Popela's [vips_java](https://github.com/tpopela/vips_java), transpiled to JavaScript.
 We thank the original author for providing his implementation.

-The main JavaScript file is the [vipsjs.js](algorithms/vips/scripts/VIPSScript-1.0.0/vipsjs.js).
+The implementation is in the [vips.js](algorithms/vips/scripts/VIPSScript-1.0.0/vips.js).
 This file is loaded into the webis-web-archiver to run on web pages that are reproduced from web archives.
-If needed, you can use the [compile.sh](algorithms/vips/compile.sh) to re-compile the Java part that loads the VIPS implementation.
+If needed, you can use the [compile.sh](algorithms/vips/compile.sh) to re-compile the Java part that controls the browser and executes the VIPS JavaScript (re-compilation requires a Java 8 JDK or above installed).

+Set the PDoC parameter by changing the value in the [vips.conf](algorithms/vips/scripts/VIPSScript-1.0.0/vips.conf).

 #### Preparation:
   - Install [Docker](https://www.docker.com/)
-  - If you want to re-compile the Java part, install a Java Development Kit (JDK), such as [OpenJDK](https://openjdk.java.net); e.g. for Debian/Ubuntu: `sudo apt install default-jdk`
   - In a shell, go to the directory that contains this README.

-#### Configuration:
-Set the PDoC parameter by changing the value in the [pdoc.txt](algorithms/vips/scripts/VIPSScript-1.0.0/pdoc.txt).

 #### Execution:
 You can find the corresponding URL for an archive of the webis-web-archive-17 in the [sites-and-pages.txt](https://zenodo.org/record/4064019/files/sites-and-pages.txt).
 Note that the docker image may take quiet some time to download when you run it the first time.